 Central Florida is a great place to grow fruit trees.
 The warm winters and hot summers of this USDA zone 9 tropical climate mean year-round growing for gardeners.
 While there are many wonderful fruits we can grow in this region, we’ve tried to pick out the very best for the home gardener.
-We have included some popular favorites as well as a few special delicacies you may never have heard of!
+We have included some popular favorites Florida fruit trees as well as a couple special delicacies you may never have heard of!

 Few people know that propagating citrus fruit trees from cuttings is possible, but it is.
 It’s also a straightforward process that requires nothing more than a little time, due diligence, and care.
 And by giving your cuttings what they need – like high humidity and sterile soil – you’ll watch them grow into lovely, productive trees.

 It’s pretty easy to grow citrus trees from cuttings, but you need to be aware of a few things before you get started.
 For instance, if you live in California or plan to order citrus cuttings from this state, they must originate in an insect-resistant structure.
 They must also come from trees that have been tested and proven to be disease-free.Read More about Can You Grow Citrus Trees From Cuttings?

 An avocado tree is easy to grow and makes for a beautiful house plant when first starting out.
 But the best part is the fruit they bear–the avocados themselves!
 So how long will it take for your avocado tree to bear fruit?
 Well, that depends on where you are starting from.